5 Common Rapid CNC Machining Questions

 1. What is unique about Proto Labs’ CNC machining process?

 In order to efficiently machine low quantities as fast as possible, we do things a bit differently compared to a traditional machine shop.
-When you upload a 3D CAD file to protolabs.com, our proprietary software analyses the design, creates a quote, and generates the CNC toolpaths.
+When you upload a 3D CAD file to protolabs.com, our proprietary software analyzes the design, creates a quote, and generates the CNC toolpaths.
 By automating the front-end of the manufacturing process, we can machine a part in as fast as one day.

 2. How does the quoting process work?